ItsStumpy/astro-blog/src/content/posts/post-1.md

 ﻿---
 title: "My First Blog Post"
 author: "Astro Learner"
-description: "This is the first post of my new Astro blog."
+description: "This is the first post of my new Astro blog.
+This is the first post of my new Astro blog."
 image:
   url: "https://docs.astro.build/assets/rose.webp"
   alt: "The Astro logo on a dark background with a pink glow."